 This gravy would be good on your biscuits or your mashed potatoes.
-To be honest I would be good on just about anything.
-Heck I have an old pair of work boots that could be good with this gravy on them.
+To be honest, I would be good at just about anything.
+Heck, I have an old pair of work boots that could be good with this gravy on them.

 The ingredients are fairly simple.
 It's just gravy after all.

-Almond milk: You can use just about any plant based milk that you have but its should be unsweetened.
-This kind of gravy should not be sweet and sugar is not good for gout sufferers.
-In case you're curious what kind of gravy is sweet that would be chocolate gravy.
-You can use water or stock but milk makes it richer.
+Almond milk: You can use just about any plant-based milk you have, but it should be unsweetened.
+This kind of gravy should not be sweet, and sugar is not good for gout sufferers.
+In case you're curious, what kind of gravy is sweet?
+That would be chocolate gravy.
+You can use water or stock, but milk makes it richer.

 Sage: This will be one of our seasonings.
 You could also use a poultry seasoning mix.